gui-gui/my-mac-setup/README.md

 Open VSCode then open the Command Palette (`⇧⌘P`) and type `shell command` to find the `Shell Command: Install 'code' command in PATH command`.

+Install at least these extensions

+Eslint, Path Intellisense, Pretier

 ## Dock spacing